-Supreme Athlete mission is to serve communities by reaching and teaching our youth through academics and athletics.
-Our work focuses on the academic, social, and athletic development of our youth.
+Supreme Athlete mission is to serve communities by reaching and teaching our youth through mentoring and sports training.
+Our work focuses on the social, emotional and athletic development of youth.

-We are committed to developing in our youth a positive self-image by providing them with an environment of mentors, tutors, and support staff who not only believe in our youth, but are also from the community and have successfully demonstrated the ability to excel at sports at the collegiate level while balancing family, education, and a social life.
+We are committed to developing a positive self-image in our youth by surrounding them with an environment of competent staff.
+Our staff are from the community and have successfully demonstrated the ability to excel in sports at the collegiate level while balancing family, education, and a social life.